 Arriving at Walter Reed National Medical Center in Bethesda, M.d., Michael endured many more surgeries over the course of the next month.
 Eventually transferred to Balboa Naval Medical Center in San Diego for treatments and therapies, Michael remained there until his retirement.

-Michael enjoys spending time with his wife Erica and hopes to return to college and study either automotive or photography.
-A racing enthusiast, he enjoys racing at the local drag strips.
-He also loves deep sea fishing.
-In November 2017, Michael and Erica became parents to a baby boy named Grant.
-Michael says his Homes For Our Troops home is going to give his son a head start in life.
+Michael enjoys spending time with his wife, Erica, and son, Grant.
+A car enthusiast, he enjoys racing at the local drag strips.
+He also loves deep-sea fishing.
+In 2012, Michael and his father, Tweed, founded the Wounded Marine Fund, an organization aimed at raising funds for Marine Corps amputees.
+Erica enjoys gardening and often produces enough seasonal crops to sustain the family.
+She also owns a small business providing dog care.
+Michael says his Homes For Our Troops home helps him be a hands-on father.
 “Without any obstacles or barriers, I can get to him more quickly, which is safer for the both of us.
 The house does not limit me and I can be more effective as a parent.
 Our home is a blessing.”

 Receiving a specially adapted home has been beneficial for Michael.
 He is now able to host holidays and family gatherings, and can heal in a safe environment.
 He would like to thank everyone who supported the building of his home.
 “The home allows me to be financially sound and I can pursue my hopes and dreams all with an improved daily quality of life,” he says.